-The back-to-back turn makes use of basic steps on the spot, Giro style, the Lead turns left and the Follow right simultaneously.
-Because it only uses basic steps on the spot, the back-to-back turn can be done on 1-2-3 with little prepping.
+The back-to-back turn uses basic steps on the spot, Giro style.
+The Lead turns left and the Follow right simultaneously.
+Because it only uses basic steps on the spot, the back-to-back turn can be done with little prepping.
 The Follow is simply lead into the move as it happens by hand and body motion.
-But the move can also be done using a full eight count with proper prepping.

-Doing the back-to-back turn on 1-2-3 is probably the most common.
-It works if the Follow is a partner or she is used to do it that way.
+Doing the back-to-back turn with an additional ending works if the Follow is a partner or she is used to do it that way.
 But it easily goes wrong in social dancing with the average Follow unless the Lead is really up to the task of leading it.
-Most Follows rarely experience a back-to-back turn, they most likely stand still and let the Lead do his part.
+Most Follows rarely experience a back-to-back turn.
+They often have no clue about how to do it.

 It is my experience that the Lead must start the Follow’s part of the turn rather forcefully, if she is not used to it, and then add his own part of the turn a split second later, when the Follow is already in motion.

-There are two good ways of doing it using a full eight count.
+There are two good ways of doing it using a full eight count for the turn.
 The best way with a weak Follow is to make the leading explicit and clear.
 The Lead simply opens up and tap on 8, then swings the hands left-right-left on 1-2-3 as preparation for the turn itself on 5-6-7.

-In the video from Mexican “Salsafición”, the back-to-back turn has proper preparation on 1-2-3, and the turn is on 5-6-7.
+In Video 2 from Mexican “Salsafición”, 2018, the back-to-back turn has proper preparation on 1-2-3, and the turn is on 5-6-7.
 Note that they call the back-to-back turn for Vuelta Ambos (ambos = both):

-The advanced version, which I also use with beginners, starts like the short version on 1-2-3, but since the Lead has a full eight-count to do the move, it can be done slowly and intimate, looking into the Follow’s eyes over the shoulder.
+The advanced version, which I always use, also with beginners, starts like the versions using the 5-6-7 not just to end the turn but also to add an extra Alarde or Sombrero ending.
+But since the Lead has a full eight-count to do just the turn, it can be done slowly and intimate, looking into the Follow’s eyes over the shoulder.
 The Follow is lead into the turn with little prepping but it works because the slow turning pushes the Follow around naturally, and she just has to do basic steps on the spot as she turns.